HashLips/hashlips_art_engine/README.md

 ### Generate pixelated images from collection

-In order to convert images into pixelated images you would need a list of images that you want to convert.
+To convert images into pixelated images you would need a list of images that you want to convert.
 So run the generator first.

 Then simply run this command: